Jackie Mudie: Stoke City

-Stoke City signed Mudie, in March 1961 for £8,500, and he scored just five minutes into his debut against Scunthorpe United.
+Stoke City signed Mudie in March 1961 for £8,500, and he scored just five minutes into his debut against Scunthorpe United.
 He ended the 1960–61 season with three goals from 13 matches as Stoke flirted precariously with relegation.
 In the summer of 1961 Mudie spent the summer months playing for Canadian side Toronto City along with Stanley Matthews, Danny Blanchflower and Johnny Haynes.
 After a poor start to the 1961–62 campaign, Stoke's attendances at the Victoria Ground dropped alarmingly below the 10,000 mark.
 To address the situation manager Tony Waddington brought back Stanley Matthews to the club and it had the desired effect with 35,974 attending the next match against Huddersfield Town.
 Matthews's return also rekindled his partnership with Mudie which proved vital to winning the Second Division title in 1962–63 as Mudie scored 20 goals, including the opening goal in title decider against Luton Town.

 Port Vale

 Mudie moved to Stoke's local rivals Port Vale in November 1963 along with Ron Wilson in a "package" deal of between £12,000 and £15,000.

-Initially a regular, the ageing Mudie could not play on hard surfaces due to the risk of muscle jarring, he then lost his first team place on any surface in August 1964.
+Initially a regular, the ageing Mudie could not play on hard surfaces due to the risk of muscle jarring, and he lost his first-team place on any surface in August 1964.
 After Freddie Steele's departure, Mudie became player-manager in February 1965, combining for a third time with boyhood Vale supporter Matthews, who became the Valiants' general-manager a few months later after playing his final First Division match for Stoke against Fulham five days after his 50th birthday.
-"We can fight our way out of this crisis," Mudie said at the time.
+"We can fight our way out of this crisis," Mudie said.
 "We must do.
 Although we are down at the bottom of the table, we are not out."
 His strategy was to spend money to bring in players from the North East, though this would ultimately prove to be an unsuccessful strategy.
 He resigned in May 1967, citing 'personal reasons'.

 Later years

-After his playing retirement, Mudie continued to live in Stoke-on-Trent, his adopted hometown, setting up a painting and decorating business.
+After his playing retirement, Mudie lived in Stoke-on-Trent, his adopted hometown, setting up a painting and decorating business.
 He had brief spells coaching at Oswestry Town, Crewe Alexandra (where he was assistant manager), Northwich Victoria, Leek Town and Eastwood Town and also spent one summer in America, as coach of the Cleveland Cobras in 1978.
 He also spent time in South Africa, as a scout for Johannesburg Rangers.

 Mudie died in Stoke in 1992, aged 61, two years after being diagnosed with cancer.
-Under Valiant 2001, his son, Graham, continued the Port Vale connection by working as a director of the club.
+Under Valiant 2001, his son, Graham, continued the Port Vale connection by working as a club director.